Physical Measures for Prevention and Treatment

 - Sing or whistle

 When our AA research and education project began a few years ago it was common to see AA patients who had partial paralysis (“paraparesis”) of the legs and arms.
 In some cases, the paralysis was so bad that the patient had to use a wheelchair or was confined to bed.
 Many patients could not raise their arms or legs to their full extension.
 Unfortunately, about the only treatment these patients ever had was pain medication.
 Until recently there was no knowledge about spinal fluid flow, leakage and seepage, tissue shrinking, and retained electricity.
-In recent years as treatment of neuroinflammation and specialized physiologic measures have become known, we rarely see a new AA patient who has partial paralysis of the legs and/or a diminution of arm extension.
+In recent years as treatment of neuroinflammation and specialized physical measures have become known, we rarely see a new AA patient who has partial paralysis of the legs and/or a diminution of arm extension.

 How To Improve Your Spinal Fluid Flow